We are calling for the removal of Sections 192, 193, and 194 from 2018 Social Security Act.

 These sections impose a weekly sanction of $22 or more on beneficiary sole mothers who have not identified the father of their child.
-This sanction (in its current form of Section 70A of the Social Security Act) is putting into further hardship families already struggling to survive.
+This sanction is putting into further hardship families already struggling to survive.

-We request to the House of Representatives that the entirety of the provisions set out in Sections 176, 177 and 178 of the Social Security Legislation Rewrite Bill, which enable sanctions on the benefits of thousands of sole mothers and their children, be removed from the bill and from legislation.
+We request to the Government that the entirety of the provisions set out in Sections 192, 193, and 194 of the 2018 Social Security Act, which enable sanctions on the benefits of sole mothers and their children, be repealed and removed from legislation.